zwcrowley/blackstone/README.md

 as pre-post.
 If FALSE, returns a stacked bar chart of a single time point.

 **overall_n** Logical, default is FALSE.
-If TRUE, returns an overall n for all questions that is in the upper left tag of the plot.
+If TRUE, returns an overall *n* for all questions that is in the upper left tag of the plot.
+If False, adds *n* to each question/item after the respective labels.

 **percent_label** Logical, default is TRUE.
 Labels the bars based on percentages.
 If FALSE, labels the bars with the number of answers per